HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 What is The Most Accurate Definition of Translation?
 (Best Definition)

-Translation is a mental activity that involves translating the meaning of a given linguistic discourse from one language to another.
-It is the act of converting linguistic entities from one language to their equivalents in another.
-The translation is both a process and a finished product.
+Translation is a mental activity that involves translating the meaning of a given written or spoken message from one language to another.

 When reading something in a foreign language, your first instinct for translation methods might be to use Google Translate.
 And there is nothing inherently wrong with that!
 Google Translate and similar machine translation tools have come a long way and can now accurately translate portions of a certain text.